 How Do You Treat A Partial Rotator Cuff Tear?

-Most people will respond to certain supplements, a support or compression sleeve, an ice compression support, and activity modification.
 The majority of people with partial rotator cuff tears will respond well to physical therapy.
-The therapy will focus on making sure you have a full range of motion of your shoulder.
+To be effective, the physical therapy will focus on making sure you have a full range of motion of your shoulder.
 As shoulder motion is improved, the therapist will focus on exercises for your rotator cuff and the muscles surrounding your scapula or shoulder blade.
+You can do many exercises on your own, and here is an excellent resource for shoulder and rotator cuff exercises.

 Do I Need Surgery For A Partial Rotator Cuff Tear?

-Most of you who are suffering from shoulder pain due to rotator cuff tendinosis and partial tears will respond to physical therapy and will not go on to require surgery.
-In addition to the therapy, your doctor will occasionally consider injections or over the counter medications.
+Many who are suffering from shoulder pain due to rotator cuff tendinosis and partial tears will respond to physical therapy.
+Therefore, most of you will not need to consider having shoulder surgery.
+In addition to the physical therapy, your doctor will occasionally consider injections or over the counter medications.
 If your pain does not respond to physical therapy AND you feel that your quality of life is poor, then you can consider surgery as an option.
-The surgical options for rotator cuff tendinosis are changing as we gain a better understanding of the biological process.
+The surgical options for partial tears of the rotator cuff and tendinosis are changing as we gain a better understanding of the biology involved.

 Can A Partial Tear Become Larger Over Time?